iamtakagi-lab/8dxlounge.js/README.md

 See [Endpoints](https://github.com/iamtakagi/8dxlounge.js/blob/master/docs/Endpoints.md).

-`This module will be published to NPM Packages.`
+`This module will be published to NPM.`